Democracy in Bangladesh: History

-After tgs Assassination of Sheikh Mujibur Rahman on 15 August 1975, Bangladesh experienced two decades worth of authoritarian rules which included stints of military regimes.
+After the Assassination of Sheikh Mujibur Rahman on 15 August 1975, Bangladesh experienced two decades worth of authoritarian rules which included stints of military regimes.
 The country experienced military coups in 1975; however, multi-party democratic values was promoted again after it, but the military used corruption and bad ruling to justify the takeover and later on General Ziaur Rahman was elected as president in 1977.
 In 1982, martial law was announced again by General H.M.
 Ershad after a coup to overthrow the previous regime held by General Ziaur Rahman's successor, Abdus Sattar.

 Student led civil disobedience and mass uprising in 1990, the formation of the Caretaker Government under leadership of the Justice Shahabuddin Ahmed, and holding the National Parliament election on 27 February 1991 introduced retrieval of democracy in Bangladesh.The Bangladesh Nationalist Party (BNP) won the election held in 1991 and formed the government under Prime Minister Khaleda Zia.
 Parliamentary system was reintroduced in the parliament on 6 August 1991 by the Constitution (Twelfth Amendment) Act, 1991 upon a public referendum.
 But huge rigging by-election in the parliamentary constituencies of Mirpur (1993) and Magura (1994) formed a dissension among the political parties, which created a suspicion among the oppositions at the national level that elections cannot be free and fair under the government of the ruling party.
 Resignation of 147 MPs of the opposition resulted a political uprising in the country, demanding of a non-party caretaker government by Awami League, Jatiya Party and Jamaat-e-Islami Bangladesh.
 The BNP government ignored the demand and doggedly held the general election on 15 February 1996, which was boycotted by most of the opposition parties and therefore the election lost international standards and legitimacy.
 In the four-days session of the 6th national parliament, bill for establishing the system of caretaker government was passed and included in the constitution as the thirteenth amendment and constitutional provision for general election under the non-party caretaker government was installed.